 As “digital transformation” starts taking concrete information across various industries, a recent article published by Adweek discussing the state of digital transformation in the manufacturing industry sheds light on an interesting point; one that is also highly critical to the success of technology investments made in this industry.
 It is the need to manage the flow of information produced by these technologies, throughout the organization in real-time, and on an ongoing basis.
 Similarly, this need for information crosses business functions.
 From engineers needing feedback from customers in real-time to having various company offices, including subsidiaries; all are in sync with relevant information across the organization on a daily basis.
-Well, an employee advocacy platform is here to help.
+Well, an employee advocacy platform is here to help and improve information flow.

 The key to reaping the benefits of these technology investments is to ensure that the wealth of data and information provided by them actually ends up in the hands of those that will benefit from that information.
 Hence the need for a transformation in employee communications.
 Therefore, it is necessary for information to be gathered from all sources, centralized and made available throughout the organization and its extended entities, in a personalized and relevant fashion.
 What better way to do this than launching an employee advocacy program, with the use of an employee advocacy platform, to do just that?

 Adweek addresses “5 market forces” that highlight the need for information gathering, organization, and distribution in order to be more productive (and competitive) in today’s connected world.
 Each force implies the need for an employee advocacy platform to benefit from the information flow.
 These 5 forces are as follows:

 3. Big Data, IoT, and era of context